mattyowl/RSSMOSPipeline/README.md

 # RSSMOSPipeline
-Pipeline for reducing multi-object spectroscopy from the Robert Stobie Spectrograph on SALT.
+Pipeline for reducing both longslit (added May 2016) and multi-object spectroscopy from the Robert Stobie Spectrograph on SALT.

 ## Important notes
 For wavelength calibration, a reference model needs to be made.
 So far this has been done for